Estimated reading time: 6 minutes

 4. Journal entry for the penalty charges by the Bank

-These are penalty charges by the Bank for the dishonour of Cheque’s.
-Refer to this article as example for charges levied by bank
+These are penalty charges by the Bank for the dishonour of Cheques.
+Refer to this article as an example of charges levied by a bank

 Frequently Asked Questions: